25 killed as bus carrying marriage party falls into gorge in Uttarakhand’s Pauri Garhwal | Business

 The bus was on its way to Kanda village in Bironkhal from Laldhang town in Haridwar when it fell into a 500-metre gorge near Simri bend at around 7 pm on Tuesday, they said.

-Rescue operations were carried out throughout the night, police said, adding four bodies have been retrieved so far.
+Rescue operations were carried out throughout the night, police said.
+Eighteen bodies have been retrieved so far while seven-eight bodies could still be trapped inside the bus, they added.

 Twenty people injured in the accident were pulled out of the mangled remains of the bus and rushed to hospitals in Bironkhal, Rikhnikhal and Kotdwar, police said.

-Chief Minister Pushkar Singh Dhami and former Union minister Ramesh Pokhriyal Nishank arrived for an on-the-spot assessment of the situation.
+Chief Minister Pushkar Singh Dhami, who along with former Union minister Ramesh Pokhriyal Nishank arrived for an on-the-spot assessment of the situation, met the people hospitalised in Kotdwar.

+Dhami announced financial assistance of Rs 2 lakh each for the next of kin of the deceased and of Rs 50,000 for the injured.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)